1991 Holzminden ambush: Investigation and arrest

 In addition to the normal police search, a telephone number was set up where the call from "Mr. Meier" could be listened to.
 The telephone message, prepared by the Federal Criminal Police Office's forensic institute, brought hundreds of tips from the public.
 A resident in the perpetrators' neighborhood recognized the voice; the reward of 50,000 DM offered did not persuade him to inform the police due to security concerns.
 Most of the consistent tips based on the audio recording came from prisoners and prison officers at the Bielefeld-Brackwede correctional facility.
 They identified the caller as Dietmar Jüschke, then 29 years old, who had been released early from a ten-month prison sentence a few weeks earlier for good behavior.
+Dietmar was a lover of hunting, but his misconduct led him to clash with the local police, who revoked his hunting license.
+He was convicted for petty crime on several occasions on charges of poaching, illegal possession of arms and vandalism.

 Four days after the crime, on October 16, 1991, at around 9:30 p.m., a special task force of the Bielefeld police stormed a house in Bredenborn in the Höxter district, where Dietmar Jüschke and his two brothers were staying.
 While Dietmar and the youngest of the three brothers, Ludwig, were easily overpowered, Manfred tried to take his own life by stabbing himself twice in the chest with a hunting knife and twice in the neck with a fixed boot knife.

 In a cavity under the attic of the house, several types of ammunition, two submachine guns, and the G3 assault rifle (212252 Bw1/63) with telescopic sight were found.
 Later, the police officer's service weapons and large quantities of ammunition were also found in an underground depot near the home.

 About a week after the crime, Dietmar Jüschke confessed.
 His 25-year-old brother Ludwig had previously incriminated him in a confession.
 On the night of October 18, Dietmar Jüschke led the police to the hiding place in a forest in the northeast of the Senne military training area, where the bodies of the two police officers were buried at the beginning of a densely overgrown coniferous forest.
 The two had been murdered immediately after arriving at the parking lot with 13 shots from the G3 assault rifle from a distance of less than seven meters.
 They each left behind a wife and two children.